garrettjoecox/scriptserver/packages/event/README.md

 ### `javaServer.on('achievement', (event: { player: string; achievement: string; }) => void)`

-This is exposed for advanced uses, not necssary to use this if using the `javaServer.command` method.

 ## Interface: `Config`

 These configuration options are here to override as needed for flavors, if you are having trouble getting the events to emit in your given flavor of server, try overriding these.